Identity Access Management (IAM)

 Listing users

-You can list the registered users.
+You can retrieve a list of all registered users.

 Request: